Chapter 27 BWV 62 Nun Komm, der Heiden Heiland

 Several of the cantatas which come near the beginning of this church year have one peculiar point in common; they all contain an aria of exceptional length.
 In C 91 it is the soprano and alto duet.
 In C 121 it is the bass aria and in C 133 that for soprano.
 In this cantata it is this aria for tenor which is likely to last for seven and eight minutes, over one third of the length of the entire work.
 Movements this long must be viewed as having singular and particular significance within the overall structure, marking how Bach may present a single movement as the keystone of the entire cantata.

-The key is major, the rhythm that of a bouncing minuet.
+The key is major, the rhythm that of a French passepied although listeners may well receive it as a bouncing minuet.
+(Both are in triple time the former likely to be at a somewhat faster tempo).
 A hint of the scale of the complete movement is given by the ritornello theme; in microcosm it is a complete binary form movement in itself, twenty-four bars long, moving from G to D and back to G major before a single note is sung.

 When the tenor does get his turn, his first task is to remind us how much we should admire and marvel at the great mystery of the Virgin Birth.
 Oboes double violins throughout, although note how Bach, by changing the nature of the writing but not the instrumentation, achieves a subtly different tone in the middle section (from bar 139).
 There we are reminded of the treasure of Heaven revealed to us all by means of the unstained and pure Virgin Birth.